samolivarez/post-install-config/README.md

 <img src="https://i.imgur.com/WQs0LyZ.jpg" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-Working from Virtual Machine remote access thru Microsoft Azure, the user will work from their osTickt admin panel to begin creating roles.
+Working from Virtual Machine remote access thru Microsoft Azure, the Admin will work from their osTickt admin panel to begin creating roles.
 In the image above a new "Supreme Admin" role is created.
 </p>
 <br />